Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 divider-paw

 Dog treats can be a beneficial addition to a dog owner’s arsenal.
-They are useful in training and help encourage your dog to do what you want it to.
-However, this kind of power should be wielded responsibly, and you will need to be sparing in your application of the dog food treat.
+They are useful in training and help encourage your dog to do what you want them to.
+However, this kind of power should be wielded responsibly, and you will need to be sparing in your application of dog treats.

 A maximum of 10% of your dog’s daily diet can be given as treats, but you still need to ensure that the treats are reasonably healthy and will not cause damage to your dog.